by JSAGL and Starsky Hutch 76

 A sly smile crossed Nubia’s face.
 “J’onn, I said that an Amazon had not known a man’s touch in millennia.
 I said nothing about abstaining.”

 The planet Rann:

 “How much longer?”

 Sardath looked at Adam Strange, exasperated.
 “I do not know.
 The Zeta radiation has a natural affinity for your body.
-I’ve never tried to remove it from you slowly to minimize any side effects.”
+I’m trying to remove it from you slowly to minimize any side effects.”

 “All right.
 Keep trying.”

 She smiled once again.
 “Would you think less of me if I did?”

 “Not at all.
 It is yet another human prejudice I have never comprehended.
 Such things were never an issue on my homeworld.”